Skip to content

 Cross-reference customer reviews of the same products on different websites.
 If you see consistent reviews on several online stores, it may add validity to the feedback.

-Be sure to read reviews by professionals from reputable publications.
-While there are exceptions, it’s safer to trust critics from established newspapers and magazines with strict policies about conflicts of interest than it is to trust social media influencers, who might be compensated for a positive review of a product, service or vacation property — and not disclose it.
+Be sure to read reviews from professionals at reputable publications.
+While exceptions exist, trusting critics from established newspapers and magazines with strict policies about conflicts of interest is safer than trusting social media influencers, who might be compensated for a positive review of a product, service or vacation property — and not disclose it.

 Some software applications, including browser extensions, claim to automatically spot fake reviews, but “they do not work,” Palfreeman says.
 “The agencies coordinating the fake reviews have been able to counter these basic fake-review-spotting software apps.”